The ULEZ – Ultra Low Emission Zone - came into force in central London on April 8 2019.

 Those with a disabled or disabled passenger tax class are ULEZ-exempt.

-London's ultra-low emission zone will expand significantly from 2021, extending to both the north and south circular roads.
+London's ultra-low emission zone will however expand significantly from October 2021, extending to both the north and south circular roads – covering an area 18 times larger than the Central London Congestion Zone and affecting 100,000 cars.

-Cars that meet the Euro 4 (and Euro 5 and Euro 6) emissions standard are exempt, which means almost every car registered after January 2006.
+Cars that meet the Euro 4 (and Euro 5 and Euro 6) emissions standard are exempt, which means almost every car registered after January 2006 is ULEZ compliant.
 Department for Transport data revealed that 12.7m of the UK's 18.3m petrol cars already met the applicable standards when ULEZ was introduced.

 ULEZ-exempt diesels must meet the Euro 6 standard; most diesels registered since September 2015 meet these regulations.
 A number of pre-2015 diesels also meet the Euro 6 standard and are exempt from the charge.